 I’m no optimist, because I don’t think that’s how it’s interpreted by adolescent girls.
-You see, in their lives, they know damn well it’s the Beautiful girls who do get the attention, and you can’t easily change their minds about this, especially when they go to watch the movie adaptations of stories about ‘average’ looking girls in books.
+You see, in their lives, they know damn well it’s the Beautiful girls who do get the positive attention, and you can’t easily change their minds about this, especially when they go to watch the movie adaptations of stories about ‘average’ looking girls in books.

 It’s significant that the movie adaptations of ‘average’ looking characters such as Mia, from The Princess Diaries, are portrayed on the big screen by the Ann Hathaways of this world, and the Hermiones by the Emma Watsons.

 This sampling is by no means broad, but I did pick it off a shelf sort of at random — based on the fact that I’d heard of these books before.

 First, the opening of the All New Nancy Drew, #9 of a series.
 It is called Secret of the Spa.
 This is a New York Times Best Selling Series, according to its cover, and was published 2005.
 I would like to draw your attention to the amount of airspace devoted to Beauty.
 (Bold, mine.)